 - Youth Bonus wage subsidy for young people aged 15 to 24

 - Youth wage subsidy for young people aged 25-29

 - Restart for those aged 50 years and over

 - Long-term unemployed

 - Indigenous-specific Work for the Dole activities.
-Read about some examples
+Read here for more information.

 - New Employment Services trial (NEST).
-The trial will have increased digital servicing allowing providers to focus on the more disadvantaged participants.
-Work for the Dole will continue to be available in NEST.
+The trial has increased digital servicing allowing providers to focus on the more disadvantaged participants.
+Work for the Dole continues to be available in NEST.

 - The National Work Experience Programme